 4. When a customer asks for something,

-anything, ask them why, 5 times, to get to the real need.
+anything, ask them why, five times, to get to the real need.
 Sakichi Toyoda, one of the fathers of the Japanese industrial revolution, developed the technique in the 1930s.
-He was an industrialist, inventor and founder of Toyota Industries.
+He was an industrialist, inventor, and founder of Toyota Industries.
 His technique became popular in the 1970s and Toyota still uses it to solve problems today.
-We have refined the technique, and our clients use it rigorously, to get to their customers real needs.
+We have refined the technique, and our clients use it rigorously, to get to their customers' real needs.
 When those needs are satisfied, real project success can be claimed.